mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/editing-controls.md

 #### Generating Site Maps Automatically

-Next to the options for changing the orientation in the [Property Inspector](../inspector/) is a button that allows you to automatically populate a site map based on the order and structure of your mockups in the [Navigator Panel](../overview/#the-navigator-panel).
+Next to the options for changing the orientation in the [Property Inspector](#editing-properties-via-the-property-inspector) is a button that allows you to automatically populate a site map based on the order and structure of your wireframes in the [Navigator Panel](../overview/#the-navigator-panel).

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/site-map-settings.png)

 Each time you click the "Populate from Project" project the site map will be updated to reflect the current project structure.

-If you are using [mockup hierarchy](../overview/#the-navigator-panel), child mockups will be shown as child nodes in the site map, as shown below.
+If you are using a [parent-child hierarchy](../overview/#using-a-hierarchy), child wireframes will be shown as child nodes in the site map, as shown below.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/site-map-populated.png)

-Links will be added to each node in the site map to the corresponding mockup in your project.
+Links will be added to each node in the site map to the corresponding wireframe in your project.

 #### Notes and Options